lgrube/personal_project/README.md

 	that is labeled snake.js
 I've created the basic game.html file which will serve
 	as the link for all the other files

+working on figuring out how to add images